kubernetes/enhancements/keps/sig-network/3766-referencegrant/README.md

 to enable cross-namespace data sources.

-This KEP proposes moving ReferenceGrant from its current `gateway.networking.k8s.io` API group to a new `grants.authorization.k8s.io` API group.
+This KEP proposes moving ReferenceGrant from its current `gateway.networking.k8s.io` API group into the `authorization.k8s.io` API group.

 ## Motivation

-Now that it's clear that ReferenceGrant is useful beyond just Gateway API, it would be good to formalize this model in a more neutral home, ideally sig-auth.
+Any project that wants to enable cross-namespace references currently has to choose between introducing a dependency on Gateway API's ReferenceGrant or creating a new API that would be partially redundant (leading to confusion for users).

-At this point, each project that wants to enable cross-namespace references has to choose between introducing a dependency on Gateway API and creating a new resource that would largely duplicate ReferenceGrant.
-Both options would lead to confusion for Kubernetes users.
+Recent interest between SIGs has made it clear that ReferenceGrant is wanted for use cases other than Gateway API.
+We would like to move ReferenceGrant to a neutral home (ideally, under sig-auth) in order to make it the canonical API for managing references across namespaces.

 ### Goals